0

 Misplaced or extra yarn over

-photo showing a yarn over one stitch to the right of where it should be with text: "this yarn over is in the wrong place, it should be here"
+a yarn over one stitch to the rig place, it should be here"ght of where it should be with text: "this yarn over is in the wrong place" and "it should be here"

 Drop the yarn over that’s in the wrong spot